 The screenshot below illustrates the basic structure of a MapForce mapping:

 To create a new mapping, click New in the File menu.
 Alternatively, click (New) in the toolbar.
+Then select Mapping and click OK.
 A mapping requires at least two connected components to become valid.
 Therefore, the next step is to add components to the mapping and make connections.

 In MapForce, the term component is what represents visually the structure of your data, or how data is to be transformed.
 Components are the central building pieces of any mapping.
 In the mapping area, components are represented as rectangular boxes.
 Examples of MapForce components are listed below: